qcgm1978/wechat-term2-demo/README.md

 min the len of order:1

-407 status code indicates price changed
+409 status code indicates price changed

-default open credit checkbox